hislopkent/GarminR10Analyzer/README.md

 - Interactive Plotly charts for carry distance and dispersion
 - Smart session and club filtering

-### ✅ Benchmark Report (NEW)
-- Compares your stats to Jon Sherman–style benchmarks
-- Per-club report cards with ✅ / ❌ ratings
-- Built-in feedback for practice priorities

 ### 📋 Sessions Page
 - Table viewer for raw shot data
 - Built-in practice log to capture notes and drills